.md file to compare - side-by-side diff against snappy-hello

 kind: deterministic

-check: "The 'actor_session_id' and 'auditor_session_id' in the eval row are different, as verified by 'tail -1 state/log/evals.ndjson | jq '.actor_session_id != .auditor_session_id''."AGENTS.md— the loader file
+check: "The 'actor_session_id' and 'auditor_session_id' in the eval row are different, as verified by 'tail -1 state/log/evals.ndjson | jq '.actor_session_id != .auditor_session_id''."AGENTS.md- what the AI loads when this skill comes up

 snappy-hello - per-turn loader